History, tourist information, and nearby accommodation

 This truly is a wonderful historic building.
 The medieval architecture is simply stunning, and the historical displays truly bring the building and the era of Robert Toppes to life.
-When we visited there was a children's activity going on, and our daughter was invited to make and decorate a paper dragon, like the dragon carving on the timber roof beam above here.
-She had so much fun doing the activities we could hardly tear her away in the end - and that doesn't happen often!
 Dragon Hall is fascinating, and set in an area of the city often overlooked by visitors.
-Just a few short steps away is the cell of St Julian or Norwich, the medieval mystic and writer (All Shall be Well).
+Just a few short steps away is the cell of St Julian of Norwich, the medieval mystic and writer (All Shall be Well).

 About Dragon Hall

 Address: 115-123 King Street, Norwich, Norfolk, England, NR1 1QE